Windhoek Afrikaanse Privaatskool: Premises

 The school was initially run on the premises of the Reformed Church Windhoek South and consisted of only 5 rooms.
 Growth in the school necessitated its further development, with additional estate acquired in September 1997 and even more in 2006.
 Since the beginning of 2007 the school has steadily increased in size and expanded its current buildings.
 At present, a new administrative block is being constructed while the remainder of the school is being upgraded.

 Education

 The school makes use of two primary means of education; the syllabus by the Ministry of Basic Education, Sport and Culture for Namibians from grades 1 to 7 and IEB, the independent examinations body from South Africa for grades 8 to 12.

 Sport

 Windhoek Afrikaanse Privaatskool competes in national and international sporting events.
 These include: Rugby, Netball, Hockey, Cricket, Tennis, Athletics, some indoor sports and also chess.

 Culture

-The school values culture as important as sport and education.
-Subsequently the school offers numerous cultural events for pupils to take part in.
+The school offers numerous cultural events for pupils to take part in.
 This includes: cultural tours, cultural exhibitions, annual competitions and participation in the Windhoek Cultural Festival.
 Furthermore, the school takes great pride in its appearance and regard its emblem, flag, motto, core values, school uniform and anthem at part of its culture.

-Motto

-Windhoek Afrikaanse Privaatskool strives to develop pupils within the scope of quality education in Afrikaans using Christian values.